nishtahir/fern/README.md

 ## Android projects

-For Android projects decompilation works by registering a transform step via the transform api, however decompiling during every build phase can slow down development for this reason, `fern` exposes an `enabled` setting to skip the decompilation step.
+For Android projects decompilation works by registering a transform step via the transform api, however decompiling during every build phase can slow down development for this reason, `fern` exposes an `enabled` setting allow you to skip the decompilation step.

 ```